libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Discussion

 Simulations involving heavy computational tasks utilize efficient programming languages such as C and C++.
 In contrast, many data analysis and visualization tools are developed in Python, or their user interfaces are exposed in Python syntax. \libyt\ effectively combines the computational efficiency of C/C++ with the extensive capabilities and flexibilities of the Python ecosystem by calling Python functions during simulation runtime.
 It provides a way to couple existing C/C++ and Python codes without reinventing the wheel. \libyt\ can integrate that data analysis routine into the simulation processes when users have identified the quantities they wish to examine.
 The interchangeability of post-processing and in situ Python scripts simplifies this integration.
 Furthermore, instead of storing a series of data snapshots on disk, we can regard simulations, their initial parameters, and the inline Python script as a complete state for reproducing the data analysis process and the time series simulation results.

-Using \libyt\ to run the same data analysis process does not incur additional time compared to the post-processing method, as shown in \sref{subsec:time-performance}, under the same computing resources.
-Instead of storing a data snapshot and then analyzing it separately, like in post-processing, \libyt\ makes the analysis workflow part of the simulation routine without increasing the overall time cost.
-However, a limitation emerges from holding the simulation's, \libyt's, and Python's runtime data concurrently in memory within a single process (as shown in \sref{subsec:memory-performance}).
-In contrast, the post-processing method incurs memory usage only for the Python runtime.
+{Using \libyt\ to perform the same data analysis does not incur additional time compared to post-processing under the same computing resources when the processor count is moderate (up to approximately one hundred), as shown in \sref{subsubsec:time-compare-to-postprocessing}.} Instead of storing a data snapshot and then analyzing it separately, like in post-processing, \libyt\ makes the analysis workflow part of the simulation routine without increasing the overall time cost. {However, at larger processor counts, the collective data-reading and redistribution mechanisms introduce communication overhead that can limit scalability (\sref{subsubsec:weak-strong-scaling-libyt}). } {A further limitation emerges from holding the simulation's, \libyt's, and Python's runtime data concurrently in memory within a single process (as shown in \sref{subsec:memory-performance}), whereas post-processing typically incurs memory usage only for the Python runtime.}

 In summary, \libyt\ provides a complementary alternative to traditional post-processing workflows, enabling Python-based data access and analysis directly within the simulation runtime.
 The interchangeability of script design allows users to switch seamlessly between in situ inspection and conventional post-processing, depending on the use case.